 So as the song from Hedwig goes,…”I’m pulling the wig down from the shelf…”

-Do you think Nellie ever privately longed for a home and family similar to Laura’s?
-Did you ever envy Laura’s life for your character — or for yourself?
+Does Alison Arngrim think Nellie ever privately longed for a home and family similar to Laura’s on ‘Little House on the Prairie’?

 Absolutely.
 I have put forth for years that most of Nellie’s rage at Laura was because she was jealous.
 Jealous that Laura, although poor, had a loving happy family that Nellie could only aspire to, jealous that even though Nellie could offer candy, expensive toys to play with, etc., jealous the other children preferred to play with Laura because they actually LIKED her.
 (HOW DARE SHE BE HAPPY!!!!
 DOESN’T SHE KNOW SHE’S POOR??!!!
 LOL!)